Pratham083/Age-Gender-CNN-Tensorflow/README.md

 This wasn't a perfect fix, however the results showed that it did a decent job.
 The effectiveness of the model in the age ranges with lower weights was not compromised, while the effectiveness in other age groups (such as middle-aged and elderly) was improved.
 If I come back to this project and try to improve this model further, I would like to try oversampling the data and combining it with heavier image augmentations, to see if that is more effective at balancing the data.

 ## Model Architectures
-Both models followed the same model architecture, except for the input layer which took in different dimensions. (brief explanation of the layers)
+Both models followed the same model architecture, except for the input layer which took in different dimensions.

-A graph of this model architecture can be seen below.
 ![architecture image](images/age_model_img.png)

 ## References